portier/public-infra/server-config/README.md

    `configuration.nix` and adding the other files.
 Keep your generated `hardware-configuration.nix` as is.

- - Create a directory for credentials: `mkdir -m 0700 /private`
+ - Create a directory for credentials with `mkdir -m 0700 /private`.
+Only the directory itself needs to have these permissions, not the files within.
+We deliberately keep the contents outside the repository AND outside the world-readable Nix store.

- - Create `/private/smtp-credentials.toml` containing just `smtp_username` and
+ - Create `/private/portier-mailer.toml` containing just the mailer settings.
-   `smtp_password`.
-We deliberately keep these outside of the repository AND outside the world-readable Nix store.
+   For us, this is only `postmark_token`.

  - Create `/private/github-token.txt` containing just a GitHub personal access token.
 This token should have the `public_repo` scope in order to download